 Dr. Fondriest is a big believer in conservative treatments.
 Any changes to your teeth will be minimal.
 The most conservative option we offer is no-prep veneers.
 If you have straight teeth and do not suffer from gum recession, you can enjoy this unique option.
 The conservative option simply places the cosmetic shell over the tooth.

 Either material choice can deliver great results.
 Porcelain or composite veneers are good options for anyone who has:

 What can they fix?

-Veneers are very useful.
+Veneers are very useful at hiding dental imperfections.
 If you have minor cosmetic issues like chips or gaps, composite resin may work best to restore tooth structure.
 For almost all other cosmetic problems, a veneer can brighten your smile.
 One benefit that many people are not aware of is fixing gaps.
 We tend to think of braces as being the only option for crooked or gapped teeth.
 In many cases, veneers cost less and are faster than braces.
 A gap between your teeth can be fixed using one or more cosmetic shells.
 A dentist can create shells that reach across the gap to improve your smile.
 One benefit of this option is that is does not take much time.
 In as only a few visits to our office, your gap can become a thing of the past.

 Stained teeth can be extremely embarrassing.
 Surface stains can often be addressed through whitening treatments.
 A good whitening toothpaste can also remove surface stains.
 Deeper stains may need to be covered up.
 The material that the shells are made from can hide unwanted stains.
 Even if you do not suffer from dental stains, the aging process can leave natural teeth looking more yellow.
 As we age, the thickness of our enamel diminishes.
 The underlying dentin is more yellow in color. the dentin becomes more visible as we grow older.